adriaaula/website/content/post/2020-11-24-obtaining-genomes-from-the-gem-db/index.en.md

 And voilà!

-A new dataset to play with.

 I hope you find it useful :)

 ## Trouble Trouble Trouble!

 1. By working in this I found that there are duplicates in the `genome_metadata.tsv`!
 Which is a nice thing to discover since maybe the creators will solve it!
-To solve the problem in our side I included a line that erases these duplicates using sort.
+To solve the problem in our side I included [a pipe step](https://github.com/adriaaula/download_GEMdb/blob/4ad3af0ac3bc712a7d045e36fc0333d9ea962d5b/parsing_genomes.sh#L15) that erases these duplicates using sort.
 The amount of rows went from ~10.000 to ~6.000.
 Great :)

 2. But surprise!
 Additionally to the duplicates we found initially there other pervasive duplicates.
 Some of the duplicates present some column values changed, and therefore the `sort` doesn't delete them.
 Let's see an example: